 EFA was performed on the complete sample, following the method described above, including testing factorability of items, determining number of factors to extract and using oblique (promax) rotation for the EFA.
-The best fit model was determined also following the described method above by evaluating RMSEA, interpretability and Cronbach's α .
+The best fit model was determined also following the described method above by evaluating RMSEA, interpretability and Cronbach's $\alpha$ .
 Items with inconclusive factor loadings were removed.
 CFA was then performed on the volunteer manager data sample using the best-fitting model from the EFA, the model developed from the self-reported well-being sample EFA described above, the original seven-factor PERMA-P model and a one-dimensional control model.
-Model fit for all models were evaluated using RMSEA, SRMR, CFI and TLI, and models were compared for best fit using χ^2 difference tests.
+Model fit for all models were compared for best fit using $\chi^2$ difference tests.